 - Reviewed By Bart Astor

 - This page features 8 Cited Research Articles

 A continuing care retirement community, also known as a CCRC, offers a wide range of long-term care services and facilities all within one senior living community.
 These include independent living options with skilled nursing care available, assisted living, memory care and short-term rehabilitation.

 To live in a CCRC, you must first be able to live independently, then you are permitted to move to other living options within the community that have more personal or medical assistance if your health declines.
 Keep in mind that most CCRC have a minimum age requirement between 60 to 62 years old.

-The entrance fee has a wide range, from $40,000 to $2 million.
+The entrance fee has a wide range, from as low as $40,000 to $2 million or more.
 On average, the entrance fee for a CCRC ranges between $200,000 to $500,000.
 If you have a home that you’re looking to sell in order to move into a CCRC, you could use those funds to cover the entrance fee.